Last Updated: November 14, 2024

 In late 2023, the American Hospital Association (AHA) filed a lawsuit challenging the broad interpretation of this definition of PHI laid out in the Bulletin.

-On June 20th, 2024, the US District Court for the Northern District of Texas found that HHS exceeded its authority in certain parts of the Bulletin regarding unauthenticated visitors to a covered entity’s digital property (website, mobile application, etc.).
+On June 20th 2024, the US District Court for the Northern District of Texas found that HHS exceeded its authority in certain parts of the Bulletin with regards to unauthenticated visitors to a covered entity’s digital property (website, mobile application, etc.).

 This blog post has been created as a guide so that you can understand the potential impact of this ruling.